FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 ---

-# Connecting FIWARE to a CrateDB Database via Quantum Leap
+# Connecting FIWARE to a CrateDB Database via QuantumLeap

-In the configuration, **Quantum Leap** listens to NGSI v2 notifications on port `8868` and persists historic context data to the CrateDB.
+In the configuration, **QuantumLeap** listens to NGSI v2 notifications on port `8868` and persists historic context data to the CrateDB.
 CrateDB is accessible using port `4200` and can either be queried directly or attached to the Grafana analytics tool.
 The rest of the system providing the context data has been